 - If you think she should be covered, remember that coverings are essentially clothing.
 Ask yourself if the woman’s lack of clothing and the skin she’s showing would bother you this much if you saw it on a beach.
 Probably not.

 I guarantee this mother isn’t trying to be a spectacle.
 She’s not trying to be indecent or stir up lustful thoughts.
-She’s simply trying to do right by her baby.
+She’s taking

 I guess what I’m saying is, don’t be a jerk.
 Let her feed her baby in peace.
 Remember, we’re supposed to build up others and put their needs before our own.

 On the other hand, if you see someone harassing a mom about breastfeeding in public, PLEASE come to her defense.
 It’s her right.
 It’s her privilege.
 Defend her.